memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified-ii/README.md

 Thus, in typical e-graph fashion, we merged a couple of overlapping e-classes into one.

 And that's about it.
 Redundant variables are an extension that allow you to handle equations, where the left, and the right-hand-side disagree on the set of variables.
-Whenever `x` comes up on one side, but not the other, it will become a redundant slot.
+Whenever `x` comes up on one side, but not the other, it will become a redundant variable.

 Finally, one thing to keep in mind is that the shape computation does not distinguish between redundant variables and normal variables.
 Both kinds of variables will just be renamed to `0, 1, ...` as explained prior.